lukasz-okuniewicz/custom-pixi-particles/README.md

 ---

 ### Support My Work
-If you find **CustomPIXIParticles** useful and would like to support my work, you can buy me a coffee.
+If you find **custom-pixi-particles** useful and would like to support my work, you can buy me a coffee.
 Your contributions help me dedicate more time to improving this library and creating new features for the community.
 Thank you for your support! ☕💖

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Support%20My%20Work-orange?logo=buy-me-a-coffee&logoColor=white)](https://buymeacoffee.com/lukasz.okuniewicz)